arschmitz/tb-tools/README.md

 <br/><br/>
 ### run-rebase
 ---
-the same as rebase but builds and runs when completed.
+The same as rebase but builds and runs when completed.
 Alias for `tb rebase -r` or `tb rebase && tb run`
 ```bash
 tb run-rebase
 ```